- Specifications

 }

-- IBAN validation: Format and check digit verification
+- IBAN Validation: Format and checksum verification

 // Retrieve contract